 Courses offered to GPs

 The assessment of common paediatric surgical conditions.

-Most operations performed in the private sector are straightforward daycase surgeries.
+Most operations performed are straightforward daycase surgeries.
 The outcomes have been invariably good with fortunately 0% wound infection rate, 0% readmission rate over the last several years.
 The need for redo surgery is rare.

 - MBChB Leeds University 1983